A Healthy Bank Account, Too

 Smoking is expensive.
 By giving it up, you'll not only be saving your health, you'll be saving your cash.

 How much cash?
-Cigarettes cost anywhere from $1.50 to $7.50 a pack depending on where you live and what brand you smoke.
-A pack-a-day smoker can dole out more than $1,000 a year.
+Cigarettes cost anywhere from $5.00 in Kentucky to $14.50 a pack in New York City.
+It all depends on where you live and what brand you smoke.
+A pack-a-day smoker can dole out more than $4,000 a year.
 When you stop smoking, this spending turns into savings.
 (And because the price of cigarettes continues to skyrocket, your financial reward will continue to increase the longer you stay smoke-free.)

 Plan a Shopping Spree